 Whatever the truth there is no doubt that the resulting valley is impressive and well worth a visit.
 Fortunately its easy to get to as the A169 Pickering to Sleights road passes along its eastern rim.
 And there’s a car park there too – the National Park’s Saltergate car park.

 Dawn at the Hole of Horcum

 The drive over didn’t fill me with any excitement as from a distance the moors looked to be shrouded in cloud.
-As I drove along the A169 into the North York Moors, towards Saltergate though I realised the cloud was actually early morning mist.
+However as I drove along the A169 into the North York Moors towards Saltergate I realised the cloud was actually early morning mist.
 Things started to look much more promising.

 Wary that the mist would soon burn off when the sun rose above the horizon, I parked up and skipped over the road keen to start snapping away.
 This was the first photo of the day.

 My first view of the Hole of Horcum before sunrise